arowM/html/README.md

 ## Migrating from elm/html

 All you need to do for migrating from elm/html is just replacing dependencies in your `elm.json` to `arowM/html`.
+Then compiler would claim you to add "indirect" dependencies when trying to compile.

 Let's see you have following `elm.json` file: